brainlife/brainlife/README.md

 You can then login as administrator by entering user:admin password:admin123.
 You can also login as guest user by entering user:guest password:guest123

+## TODO

+The following functionalities are not yet implemented by this local dev instance

+* Group Analysis (jupyter notebook)
+* Dataset/Datalad import
+* Pipeline rules are not yet fully tested
+* Publication / datacite integration

 # Funding

 This research was supported by NSF OAC-1916518, NSF IIS-1912270, NSF, IIS-1636893, NSF BCS-1734853, NIH 1R01EB029272-01, a Microsoft Research Award, A Microsoft Investigator Fellowship to Franco Pestilli